GeorgeLychock/MS4-Django-SpiltWine-Main/TESTRM.md

 ## Usability Testing
 Unless otherwise noted, all the following was tested and passed:
 -   Web page content should be correct without any spelling or grammatical errors
--   Tool tip text should be present upon hovering recipe name and image links and Action buttons.
 -   Enough space should be provided between field labels, columns, rows, and error messages.
 -   All the buttons should be in a standard format and size.
 -   Check for broken links and images.
 -   Confirmation message should be displayed for any kind of update and delete operation.
--   **Not Completed Perform Peer Review
+-   **Not Completed: Perform Peer Review
 -   Scroll bar should appear only if required.
 -   If there is an error message on submit, the information filled by the user should remain.
 -   All fields (Textbox, dropdown, radio button, etc) and buttons should be accessible by keyboard shortcuts and the user should be able to perform all operations by using keyboard.
-    -   FAIL: Tab sequence and :focus styles need to be applied across the app

 <a name="TESTFUNCTIONALITY"></a>
 ## Functionality Testing